 About Put Your Gold Money Where Your Love Is, Baby:

 This exhibit was made possible through a generous grant from the Brittingham Family Foundation.

-Love on Haight brings together posters, photography, and ephemera to explore the revolution in print culture, music, and social change in 1967, the Summer of Love.
-Included are documents from the Grateful Dead Archive, photographs from Ruth-Marion Baruch’s 1967 Haight-Ashbury series, and selections from the Library’s exceptionally rich holdings in alternative publications from this time period: a variety of newspapers and magazines, comic books, literary journals, broadsides, and political tracts.
-Supplementing these sources are audiovisual components – films about the Summer of Love, snippets of performances and, of course, music.
+Love on Haight: the Grateful Dead and San Francisco in 1967, highlighted materials from multiple collections housed in the Library’s Special Collections & Archives.
+The exhibit featured posters, photography and ephemera from the Grateful Dead Archive and photographs from Ruth-Marion Baruch’s 1967 Haight-Ashbury series.
+Additionally, the exhibit included a selection from the Library’s exceptionally rich holdings in alternative publications from this time period: a variety of newspapers and magazines, comic books, literary journals and broadsides as well as political tracts.
+The audiovisual elements in this exhibit included films about the Summer of Love, snippets of performances and of course, music.

 Imagining the Dead presented more than 200 images and artifacts drawn from every era of the Grateful Dead.

 This exhibit explored the art that documented, celebrated, and inspired the Grateful Dead and their fans.